dickinson0718/f23-classmaterial/syllabus.md

 - Logical reasoning, problem solving and the ability to create new technologies are vital 21st century skills.
 - Computing skills can be acquired with practice and study.
 - Computing skills apply across disciplines.

-## Course Description, Location & Times

-CIS 161: Computational science is the field of study concerned with using computers to analyze, model, simulate, and solve problems in various mathematical and scientific disciplines.

-Prerequisite: MTH 201

-Credits: 3

-Location: B-1-124 MAK

-Times: Monday, Wednesday, & Friday 11 - 11:50am

 ## Course Objectives